 Anorectal abscesses may be superficial or deep.

 Superficial abscesses may be diagnosed clinically and drained in the office or emergency department.

 Deep abscesses often require imaging with CT scan and typically must be drained in the operating room.

-Immunocompromised patients and those with deep abscesses should receive antibiotics.
+Immunocompromised and diabetic patients and those with extensive cellulitis should receive antibiotics.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.